 TIGTA has identified a number of areas in which the IRS could better protect taxpayer data and improve its overall security position.
-My comments today will focus on our work related to the IRS's ability to prevent and detect breaches to its computer systems and the IRS's processes to authenticate users accessing its online services.
+My comments today will focus on our work related to the IRS's processes to authenticate users accessing its online services and the IRS's ability to prevent and detect breaches to its computer systems.